hduchesne/industrial/README.md

     ![Create a new web project](./src/main/resources/images/readme/002_create_new_site.png)

 ##Google Analytics site settings
 Jahia offer to you an easy way to include your google analytics tag in your html page.
-To configure this feature follow the steps
+To configure this feature follow the next steps :
 1. Goto `Edit Mode`
 1. In `PAGES` menu right click your site name and click `Edit`
 1. In the edit form goto `Options` section